DCS-training/TeachingDH/AttendeesInstructions.md

 [More details about Data Surgeries](https://www.cdcs.ed.ac.uk/training/data-surgery).

-If you’re new to this training event format, or to CDCS training events in general, read more on what to expect from CDCS training.
+If you’re new to this training event format, or to CDCS training events in general, read more on [what to expect from CDCS training](https://www.cdcs.ed.ac.uk/what-expect-cdcs-training).
 Here you will also find details of our cancellation and no-show policy, which applies to this event.

 ### 1.3 Preparatory Email
+This model of email is normally sent to the attendees around 4 days before the training

-Good afternoon,
+"Good afternoon,

 You have registered as a participant for the upcoming course: **Text Analysis with Python’s NLTK Library**.